abpframework/abp/docs/en/Community-Articles/2020-09-09-Replacing-Email-Template-and-Sending-Emails/POST.md

 ```

-* And now when we want to send a new email, we should see our newly defined template as the message like below.
+* And now when we send a new email, we should see our newly defined template as the message like below.

 ![email-last](email-last.jpg)

 ## Text Template Management

+* Generally, more than one e-mail is required in applications.
+We create email templates for **"password changes"** or **"welcome"** etc in our applications.
+In such cases, it is necessary to create different templates for each mail.
+ABP Commercial allows us to perform these operations on UI in a simple way.
+Text Template Management provides UI to easily create and manage email templates.

 ![template-definitions](template-definitions.png)